pointing and looking at multiple laptop screens

 3 Minute Read

 Intellectual property is often intangible — and it can be difficult to know when, or even if, it’s been stolen.
-In an article for Canadian Lawyer, MNP’s Ryan Duquette discusses how discovering IP theft must be a collaborative process between digital forensics experts and their clients.
+In an article for Canadian Lawyer, MNP’s Ryan Duquette discusses how discovering IP theft must be a collaborative process between digital forensics professionals and their clients.

 Read on to discover the most common internal theft methods, the clues to look out for, and some of the proactive steps your company can take to protect its intellectual property.